 If navigating between the FDA guidance documents and IEC 62304 is a difficult task, figuring out the differences is downright ominous.
 They have much in common, but they use different terms and definitions to get their point across.
-For example, the FDA refers to 3rd party software without documented controls as OTS (Off-the-shelf), and IEC 62304 considers as SOUP (Software of Unknown Provenance).
-Both want the risks of device software addressed, but each require slightly different deliverables to be compliant.
+For example, the FDA refers to third-party software without documented controls as OTS (off-the-shelf), and IEC 62304 considers them as SOUP (Software of Unknown Provenance).
+Both want the risks of device software addressed, but each requires slightly different deliverables.

 Ultimately, the goal of regulation is the same: to create a safe and effective system with software.
 You need to provide proof that software development was controlled, using good established development practices and showing that safety considerations have been addressed.
 I have seen a clear trend of auditors placing more and more scrutiny on software.
 Having a clean submission that clearly follows expectations helps your software sail through the process.

 - Software V&V Plan - Describe the plan to test the software.
-Include all verification activities in this document, including code review, unit test and integration test plans, as well as the final system software verification test plan.
+Include all verification activities in this document, including code review, unit test and integration test plans, and the final system software verification test plan.

 - Software Level of Concern - Establish the risk level of the system software and the software class as I, II, or III (or associated A,B,C for IEC 62304).

 - Software Hazard Analysis - Create an IEC 62304 hazard analysis, identifying potential hazards and the software items that could cause them.
 Mitigations should feed back into the Requirements.
-Include OTS software hazard analysis, wireless QoS (if applicable).
+Include OTS software hazard analysis and wireless QoS (if applicable).

-- Cybersecurity - Design Controls, Threat Model, Hazard Analysis, Penetration Testing documentation
+- Cybersecurity - Document Cybersecurity Controls and Features, Threat Model, Hazard Analysis, and Penetration Testing.

-- Off-the-shelf (OTS) Software – Description and List of OTS software used, including the source, version, license and function for the system.
-Plan to control OTS software.
+- Off-the-shelf (OTS) Software – List the OTS software used, including the source, version, license, and function for the system.
+Outline the plan to control OTS software.

-- Wireless Technology Report - (if applicable) Description of the wireless technologies and functions used.
+- Wireless Technology Report - Describe the wireless technologies and functions used, if applicable.

 - Integration Tests - Document the integration, regression, and OTS software testing performed per the plan.

-- Summary Test Report - Create a summary of all software test per the V&V plan.
+- Summary Test Report - Create a summary of all software verification per the V&V plan.

 - Unresolved Anomalies - List the anomalies still present and associated risks, providing justification for release.

-- Software Problem Resolution Process - Describe how reported problems are evaluated, investigated and how change requests will be handled.
-Once approved for change, Include how you will decide necessary regression testing.
+- Software Problem Resolution Process - Describe how reported problems are evaluated and investigated and how change requests will be handled.
+Once approved for change, include how you will decide necessary regression testing.